vanpyrzericj/Alphon/Readme.md

 ### Setting Up The Database

 1. Begin by installing mySQL 5.6 or higher (community edition is fine) to your local machine.
-2. After installing a mysql server instance, create a user and an empty database.
+2. After installing a mysql server instance, create a user (or just use root if you wish) and an empty database.
-3a.
-There are two SQL dump files located in the 'SQLStuff' folder of the repository. `structure.sql` will populate your database with the necessary empty tables and a user with credentials admin/pass. `struct-and-data.sql` will populate your database with demo data, which can be used for development and testing purposes.
+3. There are two SQL dump files located in the 'SQLStuff' folder of the repository. `structure.sql` will populate your database with the necessary empty tables. `struct-and-data.sql` will populate your database with demo data, which can be used for development and testing purposes (people forking the repo are best to use this latter file).
-3b.
-Using the dump file of your choice, run the contents of the SQL file as a query against your newely created database.
+4. Using the dump file of your choice, run the contents of the SQL file as a query against your newely created database.